x

 Home Invasion Drill

-Most people do not drill home invasion.
-They assume Dad will head down the steps and "take care of business."
-You might have a bad plan if you are one of those people.
+Most people do not run drills for home invasions, as they assume that, in that scenario, Mom or Dad would head down the steps and "take care of business."
+If you are one of those people, you might find yourself unprepared if you are confronted with a robbery.

 Evacuation

 Conducting an evacuation drill in your home is one of the most basic preparedness steps you can take.
-Tell your kids they have 10 minutes to pack a bag with clothes and some essential items they would hate to lose.
+To do this, tell your kids they have ten minutes to pack a bag with clothes, essentials, and their most valuable keepsakes.

-Then all your people and pets must pile into a vehicle and head to a safe location.
-Your drill should at least extend to the car but driving to your evacuation point can teach you many things to improve.
+After that, pile all your people and pets into a reliable vehicle and head to a safe location.
+Though your drill should at least extend to getting into the car, actually driving to your evacuation point can teach you many valuable lessons, too.

-The threats to our children are changing and growing.
-The very society around them is going through a tumultuous revolution.
-Like it or not, they will eventually inherit that world.
-As parents, we must prepare them for that world as best we can.
+Like it or not, our children will eventually inherit that flawed, dangerous world.
+That is why, as parents, we must prepare them for that world as best we can.

 Frequently Asked Questions